Skip to main content

 Front is a customer service solution that allows users to configure automated workflows and integrate additional channels into a shared inbox.
 The shared inbox helps keep customer inquiries in one place.
 It automatically consolidates customer inquiries across channels and routes messages to the best-suited agent.

-Each interaction with the customer gets logged, allowing agents who touch the account to access customer history for future customer support.
-Front also includes built-in collaboration features so teams can communicate on tickets.
+Each customer interaction gets logged, allowing agents who touch the account to access customer history for future customer support.
+Front includes built-in collaboration features so teams can communicate on tickets.
 It also features unified reporting for analytics on team performance and customer satisfaction.

 5. Tidio